horaklukas/modeler/README.md

   </s>
 * <s>dont allow to move table outside canvas</s>
 * <s>change mouse cursor type to four-arrow when moving table</s>
+* create system of counting best point to connect relation

 ### Relation
 * create new object - relationship between tables
+* cancel creating of relation if second point not defined

 ### Model
-* create object that holds actual model - its table and relations
+* <s>create object that holds actual model - its table and relations</s>
-* holds methods for placing object to canvas
+* <s>holds methods for placing object to canvas</s>

 ### Control Panel
 * <s>__fix error when select activated tool once again__</s>
+* fix tools icons to be exclusive

 ### <s>Anchor</s> _object canceled_
 * <s>set right coordinates of anchor, in depend on its position</s>